isomerpages/mti-osir/_designation/Designated Entities.md

 </tbody>
 </table>
 <h4><strong>Designated entities under the constitutional responsibility of Minister for Defence</strong></h4>
-<p>As of 26 Feb 2025, pursuant to section 6 SIRA, the Prime Minister of Singapore
+<p>As of 26 Feb 2025, in exercise of the powers conferred by section 6(2)
-has transferred the functions and powers of Minister for Trade and Industry to the Minister for Defence.
-Refer to (link to Government Gazette) for more details.</p>
+of SIRA, the Prime Minister of Singapore has directed that all of the functions and powers of Minister for Trade and Industry under Part 3 and section 38 SIRA be transferred to the Minister for Defence.
+You may refer to (link to Government Gazette) for more information.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>